VickiLanger/OpenGates/checklist.md

 - [ ] Did you say something is simplified?
 Try demonstrating what was simplified.
 Maybe show the hard/long way then the new better way
 - [ ] <!--Don't talk down to non-engineering teammates and end users!-->
 - [ ] not ~~normal~~ → **common**, **typical**, **frequent**

-    - When conveying a product's usability for people who do not regularly use computers, indicate what makes something usable or familiar

 #### For In person Events